 Continuing education required

 To be a licensed hair designer in Nebraska, you will need to meet the cosmetology requirements outlined by the state.
 These regulations include completing a 2,100-hour training program to obtain your license.
 Once you do, you will have to renew it every two years, with a December 31st deadline.
 The cost to renew your license is currently $118, processed by the Nebraska Department of Health and Human Services.
 And just think, with additional skills in makeup and nails, you can qualify for more types of jobs, and sell your clients more awesome services!

 As a hair designer in Nebraska, you may be able to enjoy a solid job outlook as you start your career.
-In the decade between 2012 and 2022, O*Net anticipates a 5% increase in cosmetologist jobs.
-This is expected to lead to nearly 150 new jobs per year during this decade (O*Net, 2012).
+In the decade between 2016 and 2026, O*Net anticipates an 8% increase in cosmetologist jobs.
 You may earn a competitive salary as a Nebraska hair designer.
 Much depends on which type of salon you work in, how much experience you have, and how well you market your skills.
-Per O*Net, the average salary for a hair designer in Nebraska is $20,800 per year.
-The highest paid cosmetologists in Nebraska earn more than $44,900 per year (O*Net, 2013).
+Per O*Net, the average salary for a hair designer in Nebraska is $24,220 per year.